Abandoned ruins of Soviet space shuttles

 Why so similar?

-The design of the Buran ("blizzard" in Russian) was remarkably similar to that of the Shuttle.
-That's no coincidence: "The Russians needed a vehicle of similar dimensions because they wanted to match the payload capacity of the Space Shuttle," said Soviet space historian Bart Hendrickx
+The design of the Buran ("blizzard" in Russian) was remarkably similar to that of the US shuttle.
+That's no coincidence: "The Russians needed a vehicle of similar dimensions because they wanted to match the payload capacity of the space shuttle," said Soviet space historian Bart Hendrickx

 in an email interview.

-NASA's Shuttle was basically a space truck, designed to haul large cargo into orbit at the request of the Pentagon, which planned to use it to deploy military satellites.
-The USSR wanted a clone with the same ability: "The decision to build Buran was a response to the perceived military threat posed by the Space Shuttle.
-If the Americans hadn't developed the Shuttle, the Russians wouldn't have developed Buran.
+NASA's shuttle was basically a space truck, designed to haul large cargo into orbit at the request of the Pentagon, which planned to use it to deploy military satellites.
+The USSR wanted a clone with the same ability: "The decision to build Buran was a response to the perceived military threat posed by the space shuttle.
+If the Americans hadn't developed the shuttle, the Russians wouldn't have developed Buran.
 To them it was just another part of the arms race," said Hendrickx.

-The first Shuttle, Enterprise, had been completed for four years when the Soviets started building the inaugural Buran in 1980.
+The first shuttle, Enterprise, had been completed for four years when the Soviets started building the inaugural Buran in 1980.
 No doubt, that time was spent also studying NASA's designs: "There was an urge in the Soviet defense industry to blindly copy whatever the Americans built.
 Many Russian engineers say that the laws of aerodynamics left little room for other designs, but that's hard to defend."
 When the Buran was finally unveiled, in 1988, the similarities hitherto hidden by the shroud of secrecy of the Cold War became apparent.
 The New York Times wrote

 : "Even the paint job, white with black trim, is much the same."